vissertom1985/Bug-Of-Orion/README.md

 ## 🧠 Architectural Highlights

-Rather than relying on heavy game engines or bloated JSON payloads, BugFX is engineered from the ground up for maximum performance and low latency.
+Rather than relying on heavy game engines or bloated JSON payloads, Bugs Of Orion is engineered from the ground up for maximum performance and low latency.

 * **Authoritative Python Backend:** A headless, tick-based game loop running on an asynchronous event loop.
 It maintains the absolute truth of the game state, handles collision math, and safely processes high-frequency inputs using thread-safe queues.